xuansonon/VolleyballScoreKeeper/README.md

 - You can reset match scores

 **New Revisions**
-- You can now view overall match numbers
+- You can now view overall match numbers (Sets won, and last set scores)
 - Users can find out the runs that a team may be getting (i.e 7-0 run..)
 - A nice little (badly) designed icon